 - If using Single page with "Exact Match", make sure you enter the URL exactly as it appears in the browser, which may include a trailing backslash, or protocol (HTTPS or HTTP).

 - If you’re not seeing any results on desktop, check the tablet and mobile tab.

 - If no data is being returned for your Heatmap, check to see if you have any Recordings for the URL you want to view.
 If you have no Recordings, this means that there is no Heatmap data for this URL.

 Why is my Heatmap missing images or sections of content?

 Continuous Heatmaps capture a screenshot from a Recording.
-If your page contains images that are revealed dynamically or as a visitor scrolls down the page, Hotjar may not be able to capture this content.
+If your page contains images that are revealed dynamically or as a user scrolls down the page, Hotjar may not be able to capture this content.

 Our team is exploring ways to better capture dynamic and slow-loading content.
 If you'd like to learn more about the direction we're headed with Continuous Heatmaps, check out our Product Roadmap.

 Will I be able to see Heatmaps for all pages across my site?

 You will be able to view Heatmaps for all pages that have the Hotjar Tracking Code installed.
 If you do not see a Heatmap report for a certain URL, please refer to the checks that we mention in the first FAQ on this page: 'Why can’t I see Heatmap reports for some of my pages?'.